 Enter the Arizona income tax withheld shown on the Form(s) W-2 from your employer.
-Attach the Form(s) W-2 to the back of the last page of your return.
+Attach the Form(s) W-2 as the last page of your return.

 NOTE: You should receive your Form(s) W-2 no later than January 31.
 If you did not receive a Form W-2 or you think your Form W-2 is wrong, contact your employer.